Q & A - Is there a witch-hunt against ex British soldiers?

 The Office of the Speaker has conceded some MPs have abused parliamentary privilege in comments they made about the prosecution of a former soldier that is continuing before the courts.

-A group of former soldiers has also held a number of demonstrations in London and Belfast protesting against recent decisions by the Northern Ireland Prosecution Service to charge former soldiers.
+A group of former soldiers has also held a number of demonstrations in Britain protesting against recent decisions by the Northern Ireland Prosecution Service to charge former soldiers.

 How many soldiers have been convicted of murder in the Northern Irish courts?